adam-p/markdown-here/README.md

 * *Markdown Here* uses [Github Flavored Markdown](http://github.github.com/github-flavored-markdown/).

+* Email signatures are automatically excluded from conversion.
+  * Anything after the semi-standard `'-- '` is left alone.

 * In Firefox and Thunderbird, the "Markdown Toggle" menu item shows up for more element types than it can correctly render.
 This is intended to help people realize that they're not using a rich editor.
 Otherwise they just don't see the menu item and don't know why.
   * In Chrome, I can't figure out how to selectively hide the menu item, so the above isn't strictly true.
 But the behaviour would be the same if I could.